kuper0201/NVMon/README.md

 This program is a small GUI tool that monitors the health of GPUs using NVIDIA-SMI in Linux.

-It is written for Linux and Windows 10. but it may work with other OS.
+It is written for Linux and Windows10. but it may work with other OS.

 The program based on Python and tkinter, and the icon was created using Stable Diffusion.